5 Racism-Bio Books Like Born A Crime

 4. Between the World and Me

 This book is about humanity and the denial of that humanity.
-It will remind you of what humanity looks like and what it’s like to have your humanity taken away over and over.
+It will remind you of what humanity looks like and what it’s like to have your humanity taken away repeatedly.
 Ta-Nehisi talks about his friend Prince Jones getting killed right after they graduated from Howard.
 That set him on this journey to learn more about the black body as he talks about books like Born A Crime.

 Between the World and Me